-Join Gabriel Corbett for an in-depth discussion in this video Extending surfaces, part of Surfacing with SOLIDWORKS.
+Join Gabriel Corbett for an in-depth discussion in this video Extending surfaces, part of SOLIDWORKS: Surfacing.

 - The Surface Extend feature allows you…to take an existing surface and add material…in one or multiple directions.…To get started we ought to make sure first…that we have a surface.…As you can see here I've got a surface highlighted in blue.…I can jump up here to the Extend Surface tool…and as soon as I do it's looking…for either edges or faces.…Now if I choose this first edge here,…you can see I'm just going to add some material,…I can just drag that out.…I can drag that as far as I want.…I can type in an exact value here…or up to another surface.…